locnnil/workshop/docs/index.rst

 The key pieces of a definition are SDKs, independent but connectable units of functionality created by software publishers and available on the SDK Store.
-|project_markup| simplifies experiments with your environment layout.
+|ws_markup| simplifies experiments with your environment layout.

 **It allows you to focus on adding value to your project**.
-With |project_markup|, you can launch a setup that previously took hours to configure in a few commands and be sure that it stays operational.
+With |ws_markup|, you can launch a setup that previously took hours to configure in a few commands and be sure that it stays operational.
 It assists in issue reproduction,